freedomofpress/securedrop/docs/terminology.rst

 There are several places in the SecureDrop architecture where two-factor authentication is used to protect access to sensitive information or systems.
-These instances use the standard TOTP and/or HOTP algorithms, and so a variety of devices can be used to provide two factor authentication for devices.
+These instances use the standard TOTP and/or HOTP algorithms, and so a variety of devices can be used to provide two-factor authentication for devices.
 We recommend using one of:

 -  An Android or iOS device with `Google